SNPGuard/snp-guard/README.md

 ### Step 2: Launch guest

-To start the guest, run the command below.

 Now it's time to launch our guest VM.
-If everything goes well, you should be able to see a `Starting attestation server on 0.0.0.0:80` message in the initramfs logs, indicating that the guest is waiting to perform attestation and get the decryption key of the root filesystem (see below).
+If everything goes well, you should be able to see a `Starting attestation server on 0.0.0.0:80` message in the initramfs logs, indicating that the guest is waiting to perform attestation and get the decryption key of the root filesystem (see Step 3 below).

 ```bash
 # Run guest VM with `dm-verity` enabled